Alkari07/cascadia-2019-training/src/chapters/02-context/exercise.md

 2. In index.js render the newly created AppProvider with the rest of the app as children.

-3. Move the polling functionality from the Inbox component to the context Provider component.
+3. Move the polling functionality from index.js to the context Provider component.

 4. Update the Inbox component to use the new context Consumer.